 Ok.
-Any cursory glance at an analyst report will show a litany of cloud options, starting with the “Big Box” clouds and moving to smaller, regional and specialized players.
-But, is this “too many clouds,” per Mr. Gelsinger?
+Any cursory glance at an analyst report will show a litany of cloud options, starting with the “Big Box” clouds and moving to smaller, regional, and specialized players.
+But, is this “too many clouds,” as per Mr. Gelsinger?

-I can’t speak to the rest of the list – but as one of the less-hyperscale vendors, I feel somewhat obligated to defend our place in the world.
-Why, you might ask, are we even… here?
+We can’t speak to the rest of the list, but as one of the less-hyperscale vendors, we feel somewhat obligated to defend our place in the world.
+Why, you might ask, are we even … here?

 It’s partly about the integration.
-There are two ways to go about a cloud – you can either create a marketplace of sorts and let all the functionality live in the apple-store of your world.
-Or, you can remove the decisioning and integration burden from your customer and bake functionality in.
+There are two ways to go about a cloud, you can create a marketplace of sorts and let all the functionality live in the Apple store of your world, or you can remove the decisioning and integration burden from your customer and bake functionality in.
 The former allows a lot of upcharging.
-The latter tends to be all-in pricing.
+The latter tends to feature all-in pricing.

 It’s mostly about the service.
-Different vendors take different approaches to customer service, whether they are targeting only Fortune 500s or DevOps types or “normal” mid-size enterprises.
+Different vendors take different approaches to customer service, whether they are targeting only Fortune 500s, DevOps types, or “normal” mid-size enterprises.
 Solutions like DRaaS can be a bit tricky if they have fancy networking or physical systems.
-So, service – from the initial architecture discussions to ongoing technical support can vary wildly between vendors, both in quality and in cost.
+So, service from the initial architecture discussions to ongoing technical support can vary wildly between vendors, both in quality and in cost.